Your toddler's second birthday - party food

 - Take loads of photos.
 Pop them in an album of your little one’s big day.

 - Make thank you cards.
 Your toddler’s bound to get loads of lovely birthday pressies!

 No party’s complete without a brightly coloured feast.
 So load up the dinner table with goodies.
 Healthy party food is just as much fun for little fingers to pick up as naughty sweet treats.
 Keep things colourful and they won’t be able to resist diving into a big bowl of fruit salad.
 Try slices of apple, orange, melon and kiwi, with strawberries and blueberries – for a whole rainbow to choose from.
 Carrot and cucumber sticks with hummus are fabulous finger foods.
 And sandwiches look so much yummier if you use a biscuit cutter to make heart or star shapes.

-Then there’s the cake…mummy’s little helper will love stirring the mixture, especially if they can lick the spoon afterwards.
+Then there’s the cake…mummy’s little helper will love stirring the mixture.
 And whatever shape or flavour you go for, don’t forget the candles.
 Watching your toddler huff and puff as they try to blow them out is always worth catching on camera!

 Now they’re on the go you might want to get your little whirlwind a bike or scooter, or maybe some picture cards or books to help them learn new words.
 A plastic tea set or baby doll is great for imaginative play.
 And they’ll love running around after a ball.
 Your toddler will love anything you give them - even a big cardboard box is an exciting hide-out to them!
 So have some fun, that’s what birthdays are all about!